9552532038 / 9822020130 HELPLINE: 020 67286728 email@example.com

 But with this flexibility, the shoulder also becomes vulnerable to instability and injury.
 Timely and proper diagnosis helps avoid severe repercussions later and treat the joint before the condition worsens.
-If the complication or ailment in the shoulder is quite serious, then the joint surgeon may go for open shoulder surgery instead of arthroscopy.
+If the complication or ailment in the shoulder is quite serious, then the Joint Replacement Surgeon may go for open shoulder surgery instead of arthroscopy.

 The elbow is the synovial joint between the upper and lower parts of the arm.
 It is the point of articulation of three bones: the humerus of the arm and the radius and the ulna of the forearm.
 These bones give rise to two joints:

 The humeroulnar and the humeroradial joints are the joints that give the elbow its characteristic hinge like properties.
 The elbow allows the forearm and hand to be moved towards and away from the body as well as rotation of the forearm and wrist.